 Description

 HA-Boundary markers.
-The objective of the Final Approach and Take-Off Areas (FATO) perimeter marking or markers is to provide to the pilot with information.
+The objective of the Final Approach and Take-Off Areas (FATO) perimeter marking or markers is to provide the pilot with information.
 This is information about, where the perimeter of the FATO is not self-evident.
-But also gives an indication of the area that is free of obstacles and in which intended procedures or permitted maneuvering may take place.
+But also indicates the area that is free of obstacles and in which intended procedures or permitted maneuvering may take place.
 FATO perimeter marking or markers shall be provided at a surface-level heliport where the extent of a FATO with a solid surface is not self-evident.

 The perimeter of the FATO shall be defined with markings or markers.
 Space these markers at equal intervals of not more than 50 meters.
 With at least three markings or markers on each side.
 This includes a marking or marker at each corner.
 HA-Boundary markers for Heliports and FATO perimeter markers shall be provided at heliports.
 The frangible low-mass construction provides the necessary safety in case of a collision.
 This FATO perimeter marker should have red and white colors.